AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/custom-component.md

         /**
         * @PostConstruct is immediately called after the class has been initialized
         * but BEFORE any of the other public methods.
-        * It is a good method to initialize variables that will be used by methods in the rest of the model *
+        * It is a good method to initialize variables that is used by methods in the rest of the model *
         */
         @PostConstruct